Even a basic bicycle for travelling between work and home can be expensive, so it's no surprise that bikes are a popular target for thieves.

 It's also a good idea to mark your bike with an exclusive ID code so that it's identifiable.
 Local police often mark bikes at special events - so keep checking their websites for details.

-You can also buy a variety of kits from around £12 to £40 if you'd prefer to do it yourself.
-BikeRegister offers some useful steps on how to mark your bike...
+You can also buy a variety of kits if you'd prefer to do it yourself.
+BikeRegister offers some useful steps on how to mark your bike.

-Ensure you have all the elements you need in your kit (e.g. set of stencils, marking compound, application spatula, alcohol wipes, a warning label).
+Ensure you have all the elements you need in your kit, such as a set of stencils, marking compound, application spatula, alcohol wipes, and a warning label.

 Peel the stencil from its strip, place it on the frame of the bike and ensure it's firmly stuck down.